Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 Over the coming months, the government will continue its work to ensure that the UK remains a country where people live, work, learn and socialise together and share rights and responsibilities, whatever their background.
 We have published the Integrated Communities Action Plan, clearly setting out the actions we will take across government to build stronger, integrated communities.

-Leaving the EU with a deal remains the government’s top priority.
-This transition will affect areas in different ways, so local leadership will be critical in ensuring that people feel reassured and can come together as we exit the EU, and in the months and years which follow.
+The transition will affect areas in different ways, so local leadership will be critical in ensuring that people feel reassured and can come together as we exit the EU, and in the months and years which follow.

 Diversity enriches communities, brings new perspectives and can stimulate local growth.
 It makes us the outward-looking nation we are today.
 After the UK leaves the EU, EU citizens living in the UK will be able to continue to live their lives much as they do now.
 They are welcome in the UK and we want them to participate fully in their communities.

-This guidance aims to provide local authorities with support on the ways in which they can understand, engage and reassure their communities in the lead up to and following EU exit as part of their work to build stronger, better integrated communities.
+This guidance aims to provide local authorities with support on the ways in which they can understand, engage and reassure their communities in the lead up to and after leaving the EU as part of their work to build stronger, better integrated communities.
 It is part of the package of support being offered to local authorities.
 This includes a network of nine local authority chief executives from across England established to engage with councils in their areas, a weekly e-bulletin to all chief executives and leaders of local authorities, a dedicated GOV.UK page signposting relevant guidance from across Whitehall and a series of thematic events.

 EU citizens may require particular support in this period, for example being informed about the need to apply to the EU Settlement Scheme if they wish to stay in the UK long-term.
 This support sits alongside issues of importance among communities of all backgrounds that councils should reflect upon and address through their ongoing engagement plans.